FX-Brokers.eu

 How is forex taxed in the Netherlands?

 Forex and CFD trading profits in the Netherlands fall under Box 3 of the income tax system for most retail traders.
-Box 3 taxes deemed returns on net assets rather than actual gains.
-The 2026 deemed return rate is approximately 2.17%, applied to total net investment assets above the tax-free threshold.
-This means Dutch traders are not taxed on actual trading profits but on the assumed yield of their capital.
-Consult a Dutch tax adviser for your specific situation.
+Box 3 taxes a deemed return on net assets rather than actual gains.
+For 2026, the deemed return rate for investments is approximately 6.04% (the ‘overig vermogen’ category), applied to total net assets above the tax-free threshold of roughly €57,000 per person.
+The deemed return is taxed at 36%.
+This means Dutch traders are not taxed on actual trading profits — a significant advantage for profitable traders but a disadvantage for those with losses.
+The Hoge Raad (Supreme Court) ruled this system must move toward taxing actual returns; the transition is in progress but Box 3 remains operative for 2026.

 Do Dutch brokers support iDEAL deposits?

 Not all brokers support iDEAL, but several popular EU-regulated brokers do.
 Pepperstone, eToro, and Admirals all accept iDEAL deposits, allowing Dutch traders to fund accounts instantly in EUR via their Dutch bank account. iDEAL is the dominant online payment method in the Netherlands, processing over 70% of all e-commerce transactions.
+Brokers without iDEAL typically offer SEPA bank transfers, which take 1–2 business days.

 CFD Risk Warning

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 74-89% of retail investor accounts lose money when trading CFDs.
+A high percentage of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 This website is for informational purposes only.
 The content does not constitute investment advice.
 Trading leveraged products carries a high level of risk and may not be suitable for all investors.
 Past performance is not indicative of future results.
 EU retail leverage limits apply (ESMA): up to 30:1 on major FX pairs, 20:1 on minor FX, 20:1 on major indices, 10:1 on commodities, 5:1 on equities, 2:1 on crypto.